nicolascarlino/nicolascarlino/README.md

-# Hi there, I'm kenyh 👋
+# Hi there, I'm kenyh 👋 🇦🇷
+I primarly code on low level languages as a hobby, and i wish to work as a back-end developer (but with the knowledge of a full stack)

+I'm Kenyh, but you can call me Nicolas

 - 🏢 I'm currently studying on high school
-- - 📫 How to reach me: nicolascarlino08@gmail.com
+- 📫 How to reach me: nicolascarlino08@gmail.com
 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/learn)
-- ⚡ Fun fact: I also play guitar and I wish to form a band
+- ⚡ Fun fact: I also play guitar and I wish to form a band (I cant do anything, i wish i had 72 hours in a day)

 <h3 align="center">Languages and Tools</h3>